Jason Roy: 2020 and 2021

 Roy was part of the England team for the home ODI series against Ireland and Australia, but missed the T20I series against both Pakistan and Australia due to a side injury.
 In September 2021, Roy was named in England's squad for the 2021 ICC Men's T20 World Cup.

 2022

 In 2022, Roy admitted a charge of "conducting himself in a manner which may be prejudicial to the interests of cricket or which may bring cricket, the ECB and himself into disrepute", and was banned for two international matches suspended for 12 months "dependent on good behaviour".
 The cause of the charge was unclear.
 At the same time Roy withdrew from the upcoming Indian Premier League auction to spend more time with his family.

+2023

+Despite being named in the provisional squad, Roy was left out of the England squad for the 2023 Cricket World Cup, after back spasms forced him to miss all four warm-up matches against New Zealand.
+The good form of Dawid Malan, his replacement as opener in the team, saw Roy's place in the squad taken by Harry Brook.

+He has not been picked for England since.

 Personal life

 Roy took A-level examinations in Sports Science and Business in 2008, and was offered a place at St. Mary's University College, though he turned down the opportunity in order to concentrate on cricket.
-On 7 October 2017, Roy married Elle Moore.
-They had their first child in March 2019.
-The couple welcomed their second child on 5 January 2022.
+In October 2017, Roy married Elle Moore; the couple have two children.
 He is a cousin of Dutch international cricketer Shane Snater.